-If to disengage the clutch becomes difficult smear a little oil on that portion of shaft on which the outer plate slides.
+If to disengage the clutch becomes difficult amour a little oil on that portion of shalt on which the outer plate slides.

 If the clutch should "drag," even when fully disengaged, it will make gear changing very difficult, especially when changing down, for the reason that the drive is never properly taken off the gears, thus making it difficult to move the gear lever.
-This difficulty can be temporarily overcome by suddenly closing the throttle before changing down, immediately opening the throttle again after the change is made.
+This difficulty can be temporarily overcome by suddenly closing the throttle before changing down, immediately opening the throttle again after by suddenly closing the throttle before changing down, immediately opening the throttle again after the change is made.
 The closing of the throttle takes the drive off the gears, and so allows easy disengagement.
 The cause of "drag" is usually that plate No. 5 (see Illustration L) has too much lateral movement, and "follows up" the plate in front of it, when the clutch is disengaged.
 If the plate clutches No. 1 and 2 are removed, it will be found that plate No. 5 is driven by four pegs on the fixed plate No. 3.
 There will also be seen two adjusting pins.

-On the outside diameter of plate No. 4 will be seen two small rollers.
+On the outside diameter of plate No. 4 will be seen two small flat lugs or cars.
+Hold one On the outside diameter of plate No. 4 will be seen two small list lugs or ears.
 Hold one of these in the left hand, the other in the right hand, and see if this plate can be moved backwards and forwards between plates 3 and 5.
 If so, screw up the two adjusting pins until the plates just touch each side of plate No. 4.
 Do not screw the two adjusting pins up tightly.
-The plates may be set to touch plate No. 4, but have them sufficiently easy to allow No. 4 plate to be moved from left to right or up and down, without much force.
+The plates may be set to touch plate No. 4, but have them sufficiently easy to allow No. 4 plate to be moved from left

-It is, however, a very rare thing for the clutch to "drag," and can only happen by excessive clutch wear.
+It is, however, a very rare thing for the clutch to "drag," and can only happen by excessive clutch weer.